dtn-dslab/kubernetes-ovs-alpine/README.md

 If you need to run OVS in the host network namespace, you can just expose the ovs-db file to the container, and contoller it using ovs-vsctl.

+The image is based on alpine, and use supervisord to manage the OVS process.

 ## Build OVS image

 ```bash